 How much does it cost?
 It costs enough to help Georgia River Network save our rivers!
 Registration fees are $230 for adults, $180 for children 8-17 and $115 for children 7 and under.
 These fees include a hot breakfast and dinner and sack lunch to take on the river.
 Participants can also paddle for FREE.
 Simply raise at least $460 in the Paddle Georgia Canoe-a-thon and you may request to have your registration fees reimbursed.
 All proceeds from Spring on the Satilla are used to support Georgia River Network and Satilla Riverkeeper programs to protect the Satilla and Georgia’s other rivers.

 What’s a Canoe-A-Thon?
-Like a walk-a-thon, Paddle Georgia’s 2017 Canoe-A-Thon which began Aug.
-1, 2016 will raise money for Georgia River Network.
+Like a walk-a-thon, Paddle Georgia’s 2018 Canoe-A-Thon which began Aug.
+1, 2017 will raise money for Georgia River Network.
 Each participant is asked to solicit donations on a per-mile basis.
 Those participants generating more than $460 may choose to have their Spring on the Satilla registration fee reimbursed.
-Top Canoe-A-Thon fundraisers are eligible to secure registration for Paddle Georgia 2017.
+Top Canoe-A-Thon fundraisers are eligible to secure registration for Paddle Georgia 2018.
 Click here for more details.
 Canoe-A-Thoners compete for gifts and prizes, including new canoes and kayaks and other great goods from The Outside World and our many other sponsors.
-These prizes will be awarded at Paddle Georgia 2017 on the Etowah River (Canoe-a-thon participants do not need to present to win these prizes).
+These prizes will be awarded at Paddle Georgia 2018 on the Yellow and Ocmulgee Rivers (Canoe-a-thon participants do not need to present to win these prizes).
 Participants can sign-up and start raising funds immediately!

 How will Spring on the Satilla be different from other Paddle Georgia events?
 First, it’s on the breathtaking Satilla, a true south Georgia blackwater beauty that wanders between cypress and tupelo-lined banks.
 For two days we will camp at rustic Satilla Lodge, a privately-owned retreat that overlooks the river.
 Camping is tent camping only with limited access to indoor facilities, showers and toilets.
 Like other Paddle Georgia events, transportation will be provided to and from launch sites/take outs, and since our campsite remains the same both nights, there’s no need to carry your gear in your boat…or load up to move camp!
 Catered meals will be provided, and at the end of each day’s paddle, you will always have access to your vehicle.